Scott D. Malkin: New York Islanders

 In October 2014, it was announced that Malkin and his former college roommate Jon Ledecky would purchase the New York Islanders professional hockey team from Charles Wang.
 After a two-year transition period as minority owners, Malkin and Ledecky bought controlling interest in 2016.

 Personal life

 In 1984, he married Laura Rice Russell.
-His sister, Cynthia Allison Malkin, is married to Richard Blumenthal who was elected as a United States senator of Connecticut in 2011.
+His sister, Cynthia Allison Malkin, is married to Richard Blumenthal who was elected as a United States senator from Connecticut in 2010.
+His brother Anthony Edward Malkin, is married to Rachelle Lisa "Shelly" Belfer, daughter of Robert A. Belfer and granddaughter of Arthur Belfer.